-An owner who seeks to recover possession of a unit for an owner or relative to move in, must do so in good faith, without ulterior motive and with honest intent.
-Owners may evict for a family member such as a child, parent, grandparent, grandchild, sibling or the owner's spouse or spouses of such relations.
+A landlord may recover possession of a rental unit for the occupancy of the owner or a relative of the owner for use as their principal residence for a period of at least 36 continuous months.
+A relative move-in eviction is only permitted for certain close relatives of the owner, including a child, parent, grandparent, grandchild, sibling or the owner's spouse or spouses of such relations.
 The term “spouse” includes domestic partners.
-However, owners who evict for these family members to move in must already live in the building or be moving into the building at the same time as the relative.
+However, owners who evict for these relatives to move in must already live in the building or be moving into the building at the same time as the relative.

 The owner or relative should move into the unit within three months and intend to occupy the unit as that person’s principal residence for at least 36 continuous months.
 If a comparable unit in the building is vacant or becomes vacant during the period of the notice terminating tenancy, then the notice must be rescinded.
 A vacant, non-comparable unit owned in San Francisco must be offered to the tenant being evicted.